 The CAP codes are subject to change, and The CAA needs to ensure that adverts continue to comply with these changes.
 To ensure this, CAA final approval is valid for a period of 12 months from the date of issue.
 If you wish to exhibit an advert that is out of validity, please ensure you log on to your account and resubmit the content as a ‘revision of a previously submitted item’.
 This applies even if none of the content has changed from the previously approved advert.
 If there are changes made to the advert but are non-substantive static changes, such as addition of onscreen text, logo the submission is not chargeable.

-Restrictions to the advertising of high fat, salt and sugar (HFSS) drinks and foodstuffs presently apply only to UK cinema advertising.
+Restrictions to the advertising of high fat, salt and sugar (HFSS) drinks and foodstuffs apply to UK and Republic of Ireland (ROI) cinema advertising.

 In the UK, an HFSS product may only be advertised with feature films achieving a national audience profile of no more than 25% under-16s.